canonical/lxd/specs/image-handling.md

  - templates/ (optional)

 rootfs.tar contains a Linux root filesystem at its root.

+In this mode the image identifier is the SHA-256 of the concatenation of the metadata and rootfs tarball (in that order).

 ## Content
 The rootfs directory (or tarball) contains a full file system tree of what will become the container's /.